-In situ observation both of crystal structure and microstructure successfully revealed the effects of heating and cooling rates on the sintering reaction in the CaO-Fe2O3 system with special attention to overheating and overcooling phenomena.
+In situ observation both of crystal structure and microstructure successfully revealed the effects of heating and cooling rates on the sintering reaction in the CaO- Fe_2O_3 system with special attention to overheating and overcooling phenomena.
 The first continuous cooling transformation (CCT) concept for iron ore sintering was proposed to understand overcooling phenomena when the molten oxide cooled down to room temperature and magnetite (Fe3O4), hematite (Fe2O3), and various types of calcium ferrite were formed.
-This concept can be a guideline for controlling sintering processes [1].

-Figure 1 Temperature evolutions of X-ray diffraction patterns measured by in situ XRD for the specimen with Fe2O3:CaO = 90:10 (mass%) when heated from 300 to 1773 K with a rate of 5.0×10^{-1} K/s.
+Figure 1 shows the first CCT diagram for sintering of specimen with Fe2O3: CaO = 90:10 (mass%).
+Solid lines show the time-temperature curves for cooling rates: (i) -3.3 K/s, (ii) 8.3×10^{-1} K/s, and (iii) -8.3×10^{-2} K/s.